PUBLICATIONS

 “Think of the Children”

-The Chattahoochee Review
+A short story in The Chattahoochee Review

 My mother and father came together like hands meeting in prayer, but with Aunt Sissy’s strand of pearls, a garter on my thigh—something borrowed and something blue—what could the Lord grant that this bride didn’t have?